-If you’re visiting Florida in December, chances are high that you’re here to celebrate the holidays.
-While Florida doesn’t offer the snowy Christmas atmosphere that you’d find in states further north, it’s got lots of unique things to entertain you this season.
+If you’re visiting this month, chances are high that you’re here for the holidays.
+And while Florida doesn’t offer the snowy Christmas atmosphere that you’d find in states further north, it’s got lots of unique things to entertain you this season.

 This article is part of Roundtript’s series of expert Florida travel guides for every month of the year.